-The goal is simply to practice applying these guitar string bending nuances to real music as soon as possible.
+The goal is simply to practice applying these guitar string bends to real music as soon as possible.

 This is the fastest way to master them.

-As you get better at string bends on guitar, the next step is to other phrasing techniques that make your guitar licks drip with soul-satisfying emotion.
+As you get better at guitar string bends, the next step is to other phrasing techniques that make your guitar licks drip with soul-satisfying emotion.
 I show you how (for free) in my new eGuide: “The Secret To Adding Fire & Emotion To Any Guitar Lick… Even If You Can’t Play Fast Yet” Download it today and start playing guitar licks other guitarists will want to steal.

 And if you like my free article and videos, you will love my personalized Breakthrough Guitar Lessons.
 This is where you tell me about your musical background, guitar playing challenges and goals…